skoruba/AuditLogging/README.md

         public string SubjectIdentifier { get; set; }
     }
 ```

+# Example
+- Please, check out the project Skoruba.AuditLogging.Host - which contains example with Asp.Net Core API - with fake authentication for testing purpose only. 😊

 # Licence
 This repository is licensed under the terms of the MIT license.